nishgowda/Mini-FS/README.md

 ```

 ### Replicating workers
-You can also create a new worker that starts as a clone of another through the `clone` endpoint.
+You can also create a new worker that starts as a clone of another through the `clone` API endpoint.
 ```
 curl --X localhost:3002/clone/1
 ```
 This allows the new worker on 3002 to copy the contents of the worker with index 1.

-- Then you can make requests to the worker server by requesting put and get requests.
-- For each new worker you make, the master server will add metadata about it.

 ## API
 | Master  | Worker |